Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

-is an equivalence of $(n+1)$-categories. \end{theorem} \begin{remark} If we set and then we can extend \cref{thm:mainkoszuln} also to $n=0$: indeed, this reduces to the combination of \cref{cor:koszulalgebraic} with \cref{remark:aff0affineness}. \end{remark} \begin{remark} We stress that \cref{thm:mainkoszuln} does provide a generalization of the usual $\Ebb_1$-Koszul duality equivalence between categories of modules.
+is an equivalence of $(n+1)$-categories. \end{theorem} \begin{remark} Using \cref{notation:when_n_is_zero}, when $n=0$ then \cref{thm:mainkoszuln} reduces to the combination of \cref{cor:koszulalgebraic} with \cref{remark:aff0affineness}. \end{remark} \begin{remark} We stress that \cref{thm:mainkoszuln} does provide a generalization of the usual $\Ebb_1$-Koszul duality equivalence between categories of modules.
 Let us briefly comment on the two characters appearing in the statement: the $(n+1)$-category $(n+1)\ShvCattwo(\cSpec(\CX))$ provides the natural higher categorification of the concept of the category of quasi-coherent sheaves over $\cSpec(\CX)$.
-On the other hand, if $X$ is $(n+1)$-Koszul (hence, $n$-connected), \cref{conj:infinityn} provides an equivalence
+On the other hand, if $X$ is $(n+1)$-Koszul (in particular, $n$-connected), \cref{conj:infinityn} provides an equivalence

-Thus, for $X$ an $(n+1)$-Koszul space, \cref{thm:mainkoszuln} does relate (the categorification of) quasi-coherent sheaves over the coaffine stack $\cSpec(\CX)$, and (the categorification of) left modules over the $\Ebb_n$-algebra $\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)$. \end{remark} \begin{parag} Even if the proof of \cref{thm:mainkoszuln} is essentially carried out via an inductive argument, proving the $n=1$ case is strikingly more technically-demanding than the $n\geqslant2$ case.
-Indeed, for $n\geqslant2$ the proof is somewhat formal and essentially depends on the general behaviour of pullbacks and pushforwards of sheaves of $(n+1)$-categories along maps of prestacks (\cref{remark:shvcatleftrightkan}); however, the case $n=1$ requires some more \textit{ad hoc} arguments.
-Therefore, we first study this latter case in full detail -- which provides the base case for the induction, and then prove the theorem for an arbitrary $n\geqslant2$.
+Thus, for $X$ an $(n+1)$-Koszul space, \cref{thm:mainkoszuln} does relate (the categorification of) quasi-coherent sheaves over the coaffine stack $\cSpec(\CX)$, and (the categorification of) left modules over the $\Ebb_n$-algebra $\mathrm{C}_{\bullet}(\Omega_*X;\Bbbk)$. \end{remark} \begin{parag} Even if the proof of \cref{thm:mainkoszuln} is essentially carried out via an inductive argument, the strategy for proving the $n=1$ case is strikingly different from the one we use in the $n\geqslant2$ case.
+Indeed, for $n\geqslant2$ the proof is somewhat formal and depends on the general behaviour of pullbacks and pushforwards of sheaves of $(n+1)$-categories along maps of prestacks (\cref{remark:shvcatleftrightkan}); however, the case where $n=1$ requires some more \textit{ad hoc} arguments. \end{parag} We start with proving the following proposition, that allows us to set an inductive argument in the first place. \begin{proposition} Let $X$ be a pointed $1$-Koszul space and let $\Bbbk$ be a field of characteristic zero.
+Then there is an equivalence of stacks